Reducing the Computational Complexity of Pseudoinverse for the Incremental Broad Learning System on Added Inputs: Original Incremental Broad Learning System on Added Inputs

 The BLS includes the incremental learning for the additional input training samples.
 When encountering new input samples with the corresponding output labels, the modeled BLS can be remodeled in an incremental way without a complete retraining process.
 It updates the output weights incrementally, without retraining the whole network from the beginning.

 Denote the additional input training samples as ${{\mathbf{X}}_{a}}$.
-The incremental feature nodes and enhancement nodes corresponding to ${{\mathbf{X}}_{a}}$ can be represented as the matrix ${\bf{A}}_x$.
+The corresponding additional samples in the feature and enhancement nodes can be represented as the matrix ${\bf{A}}_x$.
 Then the expanded input matrix ${\bf{A}}_n^m$ should be updated into

-which can be regarded as a row-partitioned matrix.
-Accordingly the output weights
+which can be regarded as a matrix partitioned along the rows.
+Accordingly, the output weights

 should be updated into

 where ${{\mathbf{Y}}}$ and ${{\mathbf{Y}}_{a}}$ are the output labels corresponding to the input ${{\mathbf{X}}}$ and the additional input ${{\mathbf{X}}_{a}}$, respectively.

 In \cite{BL_trans_paper}, the pseudoinverse of ${}^x{\bf{A}}_n^m$ is computed by